 Choose Your Own Adventure books are a staple for young readers, to help kids get engaged, and let their creative juices flow.
 This format isn’t limited to library books, even though that’s where kids usually interact with them first.

-Read on to discover four simple steps to writing a Choose Your Own Adventure Story with your students.
+Read on to discover four simple steps to writing a Choose Your Own Adventure Story with students.

 Step 1: Explain Choose Your Own Adventure Stories to Your Class